Hugh1996/Staffies4U-PP1/README.md

 I also confirmed the colors and font are easy to raad and accessible using lighthouse in devtools.

 ![Lighthouse](./images2/lighthouse.jpg)

+### Testing User Stories from User Experience (UX)

+- ## User Stories

+- #### First Time Visitor Goals

+- As a first time visitor, I want to be able to easily understand the main purpose of the website.

+  - When first entering the site, the user is met with the page title, the organisations aim and a readable navigation bar.
+  - The organisations purpose is emphasised by the main image.

+- As a first time visitor, I want to be able to easily navigate through the site.

+  - The user may either use the navigation links or the scroll bar to move throughout the site.
+  - The easily readable navigation links show the user what section of the site it will direct them to upon clicking.

+- As a first time visitor, I want to know what the site offers.

+  - As the user navigates thoough the site, they will discover information about the breed, who is available for adoption and how to apply for adoption.

+  - As a first time visitor, I want to be able to locate their social media links to determine how trustworthy as an organisation they are.

+  - The user can access the social media links in the footer, to view the organisations various social media accounts and find out further information.

+- #### Returning Visitor Goals

+a.
+As a returning visitor, I want to see if there are any other staffies available for adoption.

+- The user can review the "Our Staffies" section which is updated regularly once new dogs have been resuced and rehabilitated.

+b.
+As a returing visitor, I want the option to enquire about adoption should I be interested.

+- The user has the option to enquire about a particular staffy by filling out the form or alternatively contact the organisation directly using the contact details in the footer.

+- Frequent User Goals

+  a.
+As a frequent user, I want to see if there are any updates to the website such as more staffies available for adoption.

+  b.
+As a frequent user, I want the option to easily contact the organisation.

 - ### Further Testing